carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 Let's look at our `taxday.jsonl` file again.
 Remember that our JSON files are line-oriented,
 ie: one tweet per line.
-Let's use `head -n 1 taxday.jsonl > 1-tweet.jsonl` to create a file with just our first three tweets.
+Let's use `head -n 1 taxday.jsonl > 1-tweet.jsonl` to create a file with just one tweet.

 If we use `cat` to output that file to the screen, we see a real mess.
-Let's open the file with a graphical text editor instead.
+Let's open the Jupyter graphical file viewer instead.

 > ## Why jump out of BASH?
 >
-> We should be using nano instead, but we don't have access to nano
+> We can use nano instead, and stay in our little shell window
-> in our little shell window yet.
+> with our hands on our keyboards.
 > {: .source}
 {: .callout}

-In Sublime Text, it's still difficult to tell what's going on.
-But because line numbering is turned on, we can see that this whole screen is still the first Tweet.
+Using either method, it's still difficult to tell what's going on.
+Can we even tell that this is only one tweet? numbering is turned on, we can see that this whole screen is still the first Tweet.
 Are these all a whole bunch of named-value pairs? ie:

 ~~~
 "name": "Joe Gaucho",